 In other scenarios, a student may have been receiving services by the school’s speech-language pathologist through an individualized education plan/program (IEP) and is released a few years later upon eligibility review, though all goals may not have been met to the parent’s satisfaction.

 In Georgia’s public schools, eligibility must be redetermined at least every 3 years.
-If a student has made significant progress on most of their goals and a lingering goal, such a lisp remains, IEP committees will often agree that the impairment does not result in a disability and the student will be released from receiving speech and language services.
+If a student has made significant progress on most of their goals and a lingering goal, such a lisp remains, IEP committees often agree that the impairment does not result in a disability and the student will be released from receiving speech and language services at school

 Special Education Eligibility: When Is a Speech-Language Impairment Also a Disability? is an excellent article written by Lisa Power-DeFur, the former director of Special Education Services in Virginia and current Professor of Communication Sciences and Disorders at Longwood University.
 She outlines scenarios of students and explains in layman’s terms how school districts approach the eligibility process for special education services.

 How Private Therapy Differs

 Therapeutic intervention offered by your local school system differs in many ways than services provided by a private therapist.
 Here are a few:

 When a child’s communication challenges are significant, intervention in the academic and private setting are recommended to occur simultaneously.

 There are instances where the school may not be utilizing data accurately to determine a child’s eligibility.